Science reveals the benefits of crying!

 It opens the lungs, washes the countenance, exercises the eyes, and softens down the temper; so cry away – Charles Dickens

-While crying tears released from the tear glands flushes out the harmful toxins that gets accumulated in the body.
+While crying tears released from the tear glands flushes out the harmful toxins that get accumulated in the body.
+Tears contain an enzyme called lysozyme, which kills bacteria.
+This enzyme also reduces risks presented by bioterror agents, such as anthrax.
 The toxins if not drained out can increase your stress to a higher level.
-No matter what among the three type of tears you shed they will result in the removal of toxins.
-No matter which type of tear
+No matter what among the three types of tears you shed they will result in the removal of toxins.
+No matter which type of tear.

 5.‘Rediscover your potentialities’